Music and lyrics by Jeffrey Barg

 We care about grammar.
 Turns out a lot of other people do too.
 Click above for links.

-From left: Jonathan V. Polanco, Chaz Meyers, Jeff Berry, Yanellie Pabon-Garcia, Dana Corvino, Vida Manalang.
+From left: Jonathan V. Polanco, Chaz Meyers, Jeff Berry, Yanellie Pabon-Garcia, Dana Corvino and Vida Manalang perform in 2018.

-The Angry Grammarian has had two development workshops: The first, at Pulley & Buttonhole Theatre Company (Jenkintown, Pa.) in 2017, featured Jeff Berry (Greg), Sara Osi Scott (Lisa), Chaz Meyers (Web and others) and Meg Cranney (Miriam and others), and in the band, Jeffrey Barg, Cameron Stringham, Tamara Kimler and Wes Harris.
+The Angry Grammarian had two development workshops: The first, at Pulley & Buttonhole Theatre Company (Jenkintown, Pa.) in 2017, featured Jeff Berry (Greg), Sara Osi Scott (Lisa), Chaz Meyers (Web and others) and Meg Cranney (Miriam and others), and in the band, Jeffrey Barg, Cameron Stringham, Tamara Kimler and Wes Harris.
+Benjamin Kamine directed.
 The second, at Players Club of Swarthmore in 2018, featured Jeff Berry (Greg), Yanellie Pabon-Garcia (Lisa), Chaz Meyers (Web), Dana Corvino (Miriam), Jonathan V. Polanco (Mr. Hatch and others) and Vida Manalang (Judge Sapphire and others), and in the band, Jeffrey Barg, Cameron Stringham, Tamara Kimler and Ben Hemsley.
+Nick Anselmo directed.

 David Lee White (book, original story) is a New Jersey-based playwright, performer and educator who has worked with Passage Theatre, McCarter Theater, Vivid Stage, PlayPenn, the Bucks County Playhouse and many other institutions.
 His plays include Fixed (a commission from the NJ Performing Arts Center) as well as Slippery as Sin and Ways to Be Happy (Next Stage Press).
 He has performed his solo show, Panther Hollow, at multiple venues including Off-Broadway at the United Solo Festival, Arcade Comedy Theatre in Pittsburgh and Passage Theatre.
 In addition to creating The Angry Grammarian with Jeffrey Barg, David has created the shows ALiEN8 (YouthPLAYS), and Clean Slate with Kate Brennan.
 He is currently working with writer Maribeth Theroux on the screenplay Jacqueline Remembers All of This, based on his play Blood: a Comedy.
 He is a MAP Fund recipient for his work on the OK Trenton Project at Passage Theatre as well as his work on Clean Slate.
 He and Kate Brennan were finalists for the Jonathan Larson Grant.